-Bukonzo Joint began as a rural micro-finance society in 1999 and has evolved into a well-regarded Union of 5,500 farmer members within 72 producer groups, organized into 9 primary societies, producing some of the best coffee in the region.
+Bukonzo Joint began as a rural micro-finance society in 1999 and has evolved into a well-regarded Union of nearly 1,600 members producing some of the best coffee in the region.

-Historically, Bukonzo Joint Famers produced Drugar (link to glossary) quality for very low premiums, but decided in 2010/2011 crop year to construct the first washing stations and to try to produce a better quality coffee that would return more value to the farmers.
-This idea spread throughout the membership, and there are now over 20 micro-washing stations producing fully washed coffee that is very well regarded by specialty buyers in the US and around the world.
+Historically, Bukonzo Joint Famers produced Drugar quality for very low premiums, but decided in 2010/2011 crop year to construct the first washing stations and to try to produce a better quality coffee that would return more value to the farmers.
+This idea spread throughout the membership, and there are now nearly a dozen micro-washing stations producing fully washed coffee that is very well regarded by specialty buyers in the US and around the world.

 In order to retain as much of the control (and profit) of the supply chain as possible, the group has invested in setting up their own central milling, hulling, sorting, and storage facilities.
 In 2015, roaster clients joined together with Atlas and Bukonzo Joint to jointly fund the building, outfitting, and initial training for an on-site cupping lab.
 Four BJCU staff spent a week training with Atlas on the basics of lab management and organization, sample roasting, and cupping.